Factory Automation And Industrial Controls Market Size and Share

 By Product: Control Systems Lead, Field Devices Accelerate

 Industrial control systems secured 58% of the factory automation and industrial controls market in 2024, underscoring their role as the operational backbone for continuous and discrete manufacturing.
 Distributed control systems, SCADA, and modern PLCs integrate AI-powered diagnostics that pre-empt downtime events and synchronise with enterprise resource planning for just-in-time sequencing.
 Demand intensifies in semiconductor fabrication and battery cell assembly, areas that rely on microsecond-level loop execution to achieve defect-free throughput.
-At the same time, the factory automation and industrial controls market size attributed to field devices is on track to expand at 9.8% CAGR to 2030, propelled by advances in smart cameras and collaborative robotics that embed self-learning algorithms close to the production line.
+At the same time, the factory automation and industrial controls market size attributed to field devices is projected to expand at a 9.8% CAGR to 2030, driven by advances in smart cameras and collaborative robotics that incorporate self-learning algorithms near the production line.

 Machine-vision platforms move beyond simple presence checks toward 3D measurement of complex contours, enabling in-line correction rather than post-process rework.
 Industrial robots, once fenced, now share workspace with humans, guided by safe-motion firmware and proximity sensors.
 These capabilities lower integration barriers and open fresh opportunities in industries with shorter product cycles.
 Sensor manufacturers push higher-resolution, lower-power designs that feed real-time vibration, acoustic, and thermal signatures back to the control layer, reinforcing predictive-maintenance models that stretch asset life and limit unplanned outages.